thoughtbot/apprentice.thoughtbot.com/README.md

 -------

 * Edit files in the `jekyll/` directory
+* Styles for the main site are in `app/assets/stylesheets`
+* Styles for the blog are in `jekyll/stylesheets/robots`
 * Run `bundle exec jekyll` to generate files to the `public/` directory
 * `git commit` the additions and push